jdegand/ngrx-notification/README.md

 ## Thoughts

 - There are continually new students, teachers, and schools added.
 - You need to implement a notification when an add / update event happens.
-- Angular Material snackbar ?
+- I used an Angular Material snackbar to display the notification messages.
+- [ngx-toastr](https://www.npmjs.com/package/ngx-toastr) is also a good choice to implement the same thing.
+Toastr makes it slightly easier to distinctly style your notifications.
 - `{dispatch: false}` is necessary for effects that don't dispatch an action.
 - `providedIn: root` helps with lazy loading.
 - `@ngrx/router-store` -> a help for lazy loading ?
 - Need to investigate ` USER_PROVIDED_EFFECTS`.
 - The SchoolStore is a `ComponentStore`.
 Component stores have no actions so you can't listen for an action like the other stores.
+- You can inject the global store into the `ComponentStore` component and dispatch actions using the injected store.
+- "Moving state up" can help when a component is unreachable.
+- effects vs services -> In NgRx, effects essentially replace services.
+This leads me to believe the correct way to implement this would be to eliminate the notification service.
+You could also eliminate the http service, but this might bloat your effect and make it harder to read and understand.
+Effects should have single responsibility.
+- There are a lot of intermediate actions / services in this app.
+- "boiler" effects -> Don't have an effect that listens for an action just for that action to call another effect.
+- `create one ngrx effect, or component store effect for each push type, and implement your logic` -  so you can create mutliple effects for each type or create one effect and listen to multiple actions.
+- You don't want to perform multiple side effects inside a single effect.
+You could basically recreate the if/else notification service just using an effect.
+- For this app's basic snackbar implementation, there is one action type that all the different components dispatch.
+There are metadata strategies in NgRx where a single action is dispatched with extra data that can be checked inside the effect to determine the origin of the action.

 ## Useful Resources